jtblin/angular-chart.js/README.md

 **Note**: the event can be emitted multiple times for each chart as the chart can be destroyed and created multiple times during angular `watch` lifecycle.

-angular-chart.js listen to the scope `destroy` event and destroy the chart when it happens.
+angular-chart.js listens to the scope `$destroy` event and destroys the chart when it happens.

 # Colors